-As mentioned earlier in Section~\ref{sec:datasets}, our third experiment, presented in Section~\ref{sec:channel_experiment}, applies fading channel models to the synthetic OFDM data.
-To extract QAM symbols and evaluate the signal constellation, we first equalize the OFDM data on each subcarrier to correct for channel effects, a standard step prior to decoding received OFDM signals.
-Namely, the channel frequency response for each block of $6$ OFDM symbols is estimated across occupied subcarriers by taking the demodulated pilot symbol located at the 4th OFDM symbol location and dividing it by the known pilot sequence.
-The QAM symbol on each subcarrier is then equalized by dividing by the corresponding estimated channel frequency response coefficient \cite{Molisch2012}.
+As mentioned earlier in Sec.~\ref{sec:datasets}, our third experiment, presented in Sec.~\ref{sec:channel_experiment}, applied fading channel models to the synthetic OFDM data.
+To extract QAM symbols and evaluate the signal constellation, we first equalized the OFDM data on each subcarrier to correct for channel effects, a standard step prior to decoding received OFDM signals.
+Namely, the channel frequency response for each block of $6$ OFDM symbols was estimated across occupied subcarriers by taking the demodulated pilot symbol located at the 4th OFDM symbol location and dividing it by the known pilot sequence.
+The QAM symbol on each subcarrier was then equalized by dividing by the corresponding estimated channel frequency response coefficient \cite{Molisch2012}.

-A commonly-used metric to characterize channels with frequency-selective fading is the coherence bandwidth, defined as the half-width at half-maximum of the channel's time-frequency correlation function \cite{Molisch2012}.
+A metric commonly used to characterize channels with frequency-selective fading is the coherence bandwidth, defined as the half width at half maximum of the channel's time-frequency correlation function \cite{Molisch2012}.
 Because the coherence bandwidth characterizes the correlations between fades at different frequencies, it is particularly relevant for schemes like \ac{OFDM} that transmit on multiple subcarriers \cite{Molisch2012}.
-For this reason, we use coherence bandwidth as a performance metric when we investigate fading channels in Section~\ref{sec:channel_experiment}.
+For this reason, we used coherence bandwidth as a performance metric when we investigated fading channels in the experiment in Sec.~\ref{sec:channel_experiment}.

-To estimate coherence bandwidth, we compute the autocorrelation function of the channel frequency response estimated with each pilot symbol, and find the half-width at half-max.
-We then plot histograms of the estimated values across the whole test set.
+To estimate coherence bandwidth, we computed the autocorrelation function of the channel frequency response estimated with each pilot symbol and found the half width at half maximum.
+We then plotted histograms of the estimated values across the whole test set.